lunartechfreek/hank-the-hanging-man/TESTING.md

 #### Mobile

 With the application being deployed on [Heroku](https://www.heroku.com/) in a terminal designed by the [Code Institute](https://www.codeinstitute.net/) there are some issues with how the game is displayed on mobile screens.
-For the purpose of this table I have disregarded these issues and focused on how the game itself behaves on different devices and different browsers.
+For the purpose of this section I have disregarded these issues and focused on how the game itself behaves on different devices and different browsers.

 | Device | Browser | Screenshot | Notes |
 | --- | --- | --- | --- |